What is a DBS Check? And what are the 3 different types?

 • Employer or Organisation: Some employers or organisations may have a more streamlined process, which can expedite the check

-DBS Checks: What You Need to Know
+What is a DBS Check: What You Need to Know

 Now that we’ve covered the basics, let’s explore DBS checks in more detail: